OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 head f.fastq -n 80000 > fs.fastq
 head r.fastq -n 80000 > rs.fastq
 ```
 This should give you about 40,000 paired reads.
 These are partial files to allow the assembly to complete in a reasonable amount of time.
-Together the files contain about 5*10^6 bp of sequence, which is about 1x coverage of a typical bacerial genome.
-For a good assmebly of a whole genome, you would typically aim for 100-200X coverage, but even 50X will yield a decent assembly.
+Together the files contain about 5*10^6 bp of sequence, which is about 1x coverage of a typical bacterial genome.
+For a good assembly of a whole genome, you would typically aim for 100-200X coverage, but even 50X will yield a decent assembly.

 ### Ray Assembly